HackerEarth/engineering.hackerearth.com/_posts/2020-07-17-how-i-built-my-first-search-component.md

 {% endraw %}
 {% endhighlight %}

-*Note: That Dan Abramov story is made up.
+*Note: That Dan Abramov story is made-up.
 Do not believe everything that you read on the internet.*

 * Header: It was divided into 3 parts viz. the logo, the search field and the links container.